kacole2/s3motion/README.md

 				}-
 				2:  {}
 			}
-  - POST: Creates a new client in the s3motionClients.json file.
+  - POST: Creates a new client in the s3motionClients.json object.
 Payload requires `name`, `accessKeyId`, and `secretAccessKey` while `endpoint` is optional.

 			POST http://127.0.0.1:8080/api/clients
 			Status: 200 OK